 As a country wrought by coups and eventful elections, social media has become a veritable tool in the hands of Thai internet users, whose numbers have been increasing steadily.

-According to joint report by We Are Social and Hootsuite, at 22 million, Bangkok’s active urban Facebook user base is the highest.
+According to a joint report by We Are Social and Hootsuite, at 22 million, Bangkok’s active urban Facebook user base is the highest.
 In fact, the report says that Thailand’s rank comes to eighth with 51 million, which is around a third of the country’s population.

 “Social media will demonstrate its fullest potential in the next three months,” Thanathorn Juangroongruangkit, a Thai politician and leader of the Future Forward Party said in an interview in Bangkok last week.
 “Because of the arrival of social media, the past election statistics aren’t valid anymore.”